linneudm/sysnut/README.md

-# Project Title
+# SysNut

-One Paragraph of project description goes here
+This is a project made by Linneu Lopes.
+All rights reserved.

 ## Getting Started